 Prior to wheel building we can undertake the following extra services to the hub or rim:

-' We didn't invent the wheel, but we've built and restored it many thousands of times since '
+' We did not invent the wheel, but we have built and restored it many thousands of times since '

 Most of our one-off orders are usually requests for wheel rebuilding, but before this can happen we need certain important measurements.
 These must be taken by the customer or our technicians while the old wheel is still in one piece.

 The first measurement we need is the wheel's offset (or dish, as it is often called), you can see how to measure this on the "Rim Ordering Procedure" page.
-This measurement is essential if the rebuilt wheel is to sit correctly in the frame.
+This measurement is essential if the rebuilt wheel is to sit correctly in the forks and/or swinging arms.

-The spokes must be measured accurately, remembering that there may be more than one length of spoke in a wheel.
-It is also worthwhile retaining one of the old spokes for reference.
+Spokes must be measured accurately, remembering that there may be more than one length of spoke in a wheel.
+It is also worthwhile retaining one of the old spokes & nipples for reference.
+Please refer to our spoke dimension chart.

-The final measurement is the size of the rim, which should be stamped on the side of the rim, e.g., 18x2.15.
+The final measurement is the size of the rim, which could be stamped on the side of the rim, e.g., 18x2.15.
 Central Wheel Components have a huge database of offsets, spoke lengths and rim sizes, but these will only cater for the original fittings.
-Over time, many bikes will be tinkered with and improved to accommodate the latest tyres or will be fitted with incorrect spacers etc., so the above measurements are essential to ensure your wheels are correct when returned to you.
+Over time, many bikes have been tinkered with and changed to accommodate the latest tyres, so the above measurements are essential to ensure your wheels are correct when returned to you.

 All this information means you could rebuild your wheels yourself, if you feel up to the challenge; read on and learn how to do it.